firavoyage/blogging/projects.md

   - uee paper scan
   - each scene lasts at least 5 sec
   - to screen the gifted ones
+- screen reader
+  - finetuned for the sleepy ones
+  - "notes are shown on the page"
+  - "function image is painted on the screen"
 - self
   - hey fira here
   - what you see is my puppet